hupe1980/cdk-mwaa/API.md

 ### DagStorage <a name="DagStorage" id="cdk-mwaa.DagStorage"></a>

-Represents a storage location for MWAA DAGs and dependencies in an S3 bucket.
+Represents an S3 storage solution for MWAA DAGs and dependencies.

 #### Initializers <a name="Initializers" id="cdk-mwaa.DagStorage.Initializer"></a>